Schlieplab/PstClassifierSeqan/README.md

 In support pruning, we select only those branches which are at most _d_ deep (context is at most _d_ long), and occur at least _c_ times in the sequence.
 This is implemented in practice using a Lazy Suffix Tree (using the WOTD algorithm described by [Giegerich et al.](https://doi.org/10.1002/spe.535)).
 The suffix tree is extended with implicit nodes and suffix links.
 See [search/lazy_suffix_tree.hpp](src/search/lazy_suffix_tree.hpp) and [search/lazy_suffix_tree/](src/search/lazy_suffix_tree/) for the implementation details.

-The similarity pruning proceeds to compute the forward probabilities (probability of a character _a_ occurring after a contect _c_), and then prunes the tree bottom-up.
-The pruning uses either the (KL or PS)[https://doi.org/10.2202/1544-6115.1214] estimator for calculation of which contexts should be kept in the tree.
+The similarity pruning proceeds to compute the forward probabilities (probability of a character _a_ occurring after a context _c_), and then prunes the tree bottom-up.
+The pruning uses either the [KL or PS](https://doi.org/10.2202/1544-6115.1214) estimator for calculation of which contexts should be kept in the tree.

 The output is as a `.tree` file which for, each node, contains the forward and reverse counts of each child as well as the index of the (PST) children of that node.